How to Create Your Author Website

 Website optimization is a broad topic, but you’ll want the site to rank well in search engines for both your author name and book titles.

-Start by familiarizing yourself with what search engine optimization is, read up on how to learn SEO basics, and read about common SEO myths that mislead beginners.
-If in doubt, sign up for a tailored SEO training
+Start by familiarizing yourself with what search engine optimization is, read up on how to learn SEO basics, and understand common SEO myths that often mislead beginners.
+If you built your own website, it is beneficial to book a tailored SEO training or a site review.

 Step 6.
 Promote Your Book or Writing